 - By mail: Embassy of Canada / Consular Section, Bolognesi 228, Miraflores, 15074, Lima - Peru

-- In person: (1) Book an appointment online (wearing a mask during the appointment is mandatory – KN95 or double mask), or (2) Leave the documentation in a closed envelope addressed to CONSULAR SECTION/PASSPORT SERVICES, at the guard booth at the Embassy located at: Bolognesi 228, Miraflores, Lima.
+- In person: (1) Book an appointment online, or (2) Drop off the documentation in a closed envelope addressed to CONSULAR SECTION/PASSPORT SERVICES, at the guard booth at the Embassy located at: Bolognesi 228, Miraflores, Lima.